01 of 08

 08 of 08

 Despite their plumage differences, juncos share similar habits and food preferences.
 They will readily come to feeders for small seeds, and white proso millet is their seed of choice when it is offered on the ground or in low platform feeders.
 Other foods that juncos prefer include sunflower seeds, nut hearts, and even suet occasionally.
-They will often form small mixed flocks with other sparrows, nuthatches, and chickadees, creating a wide variation of avian life at your winter feeders.
+They will often form small mixed flocks with other sparrows, nuthatches, and chickadees, creating a wide variety of avian life at your winter feeders.